Zeetings/git-templates/README.md

 ### Behind the scenes

-When you run the installer 2 things happen:
+When you run the installer the following things happen:

 1. The contents of `template` folder are copied to `~/.git-templates`.
 2. Your global git configuration is updated to use `~/.git-templates` as the default template.
+3. Your global git configuration is updated with some default options for push and pull operations.
+4. Global aliases are added to your git installation.